ServiceInnovationLab/PresenceChecker/README.md

 This software is a tool to calculate and predict days where a person is eligible, helping people decipher the result of these rules in legislation, and plan.

 ## How to run
+This app is built to run on Linux, but also runs nicely on MacOS.
+Windows is not supported, so YMMV.

 This is a ruby on rails app.
 You will need:
-* a dev machine to run on.
-This app is built to run on Linux, but also runs nicely on MacOS.
-Windows is not supported, so YMMV.
 * Git clone this repo
 * Install the correct version of Ruby.
-We reccomend install `rbenv`, and then uing that to install the version of ruby specified in our file `.ruby-version`
+We reccomend installing `rbenv` to manage multiple versions of ruby, and then using that to install the version of ruby specified in our file `.ruby-version`
 ```
 # Install rbenv from https://github.com/rbenv/rbenv then
 rbenv install < .ruby-version